DFE-Digital/access-your-teaching-qualifications/app/views/qualifications/static/privacy.md

 ### Changes to this privacy notice

 We reserve the right to update this policy at any time.
+It was last updated 28 July 2023.

 We’ll provide you with a new policy if we make substantial changes.